-8.4 The Parties recognise that the IJB will have an impact on key decisions regarding outcomes for the people of Moray.

-- 8.5 The Strategic Planning Group's work shall enable the IJB to assure itself around the monitoring and performance of the delivery of integrated services in accordance with the Strategic Plan.
+- 8.6 The Joint Performance Management Plan will state where the responsibility for each indicator lies, whether in full, in part or shared and where shared, the Parties and the IJB will work together to deliver these. - 8.7 The Parties recognise that the IJB will have an impact on key decisions regarding outcomes for the people of Moray. - 8.8 The Strategic Planning Group's work shall enable the IJB to assure itself around the monitoring and performance of the delivery of integrated services in accordance with the Strategic Plan.
 A set of shared principles for targets, measures and indicators will be developed and agreed by the Parties and the IJB.
-This will take into account the Scottish Government's Guidance on the Outcomes and the associated core suite of indicators for integration. - 8.6 In addition to national outcome measures and performance indicators, the Shadow IJB has a Joint Outcomes Group which has prepared a Joint Performance Management Plan which takes a systems approach to analysing progress against approximately 100 measures which relate to the impact of the quality of the services delivered in the Moray integration authority area.
-The cultural shift towards embedding a personal outcomes approach to the delivery of services will also be integral to providing an annual Performance Report.
-This has been developed in a Joint Outcomes Framework by the Joint Outcomes Group.
-Both documents are considered to be complimentary in terms of the continuous improvement of the IJB. - 8.7 This work will be completed by the time the IJB assumes responsibility for integrated services.
+This will take into account the Scottish Government's Guidance on the Outcomes and the associated core suite of indicators for integration. - 8.9 The contents of the Joint Performance Management Plan also reflect the cultural shift towards embedding a personal outcomes approach to the delivery of services.
+Personal outcomes data along with data relating to the suite of indicators will also be referred to as part of an annual Performance Report. - 8.10 All work required in relation to developing the Joint Performance Management Plan will be completed by the time the IJB assumes responsibility for integrated services. - 8.11 The Parties will share all performance information, targets, indicators and the Joint Performance Management Plan with the IJB.